-- DO NOT use injection material containing aluminum. - DO NOT administer undiluted. - DO NOT reconstitute or dilute for infusion with saline solution. - DO NOT mix with any other medication in the same infusion bag or administer simultaneously by the same infusion line (in particular 5-fluorouracil, basic solutions, trometamol and folinic acid products containing trometamol as an excipient)
+- DO NOT use injection equipment containing aluminium. - DO NOT administer undiluted. - ONLY glucose 5% infusion solution is to be used as a diluent.
+DO NOT dilute for infusion with sodium chloride or chloride containing solutions. - DO NOT mix with any other medication in the same infusion bag or administer simultaneously by the same infusion line. - DO NOT mix with alkaline drugs or solutions, in particular 5-fluorouracil, folinic acid preparations containing trometamol as an excipient and trometamol salts of other drugs.
+Alkaline drugs or solutions will adversely affect the stability of oxaliplatin.